Rhfialyndra/os222/links.md

 Covers from basic topic, such as Virtualization (VM) and Bash scripting, until advanced topic, such as Linux From Scratch (LFS).

 2. [Holy Book of vim](https://danielmiessler.com/study/vim)<br>
-I considered this as the "Holy Book of vim". this really helps you understand the basic of vim or even might come in handy in the future.s
+I considered this as the "Holy Book of vim". this really helps you understand the basic of vim or even might come in handy in the future.

 <br>
 <hr>